brianspiering/quotes_from_others/README.md

 — Nic Haralambous

 “If it is important, do it every day.
 If it’s not important, don’t do it at all.”
-— Dan John, Never Let Go: A Philosophy of Lifting, Living and Learning
+— Dan John from _Never Let Go: A Philosophy of Lifting, Living and Learning_

 “If you haven't built the foundation, don't paint the ceiling.”
 — Dan John